Most people know that fruits and vegetables are good for you, but not as many are familiar with the differences between them.

 Similarly, candied yams are a baked dish containing yams, another type of edible tuber.
 Other vegetables with a naturally sweeter flavor include beets, carrots, rutabagas and turnips.

 Summary: Some vegetables have a sweet flavor and may be used in baked goods and desserts.
-Examples include rhubarb and sweet potatoes.

 How Do Fruits and Vegetables Compare Nutritionally?